 The exercises below are designed to challenge athletes who have previous experience with fitness sandbags or have an advanced technique and endurance skill set.
 Complete the workouts below as a circuit, aiming for 100 repetitions of each move.

 Shop Strongman Sandbags

 Sandbags come in a variety of styles, colors, and options.
 As we mentioned earlier, fitness sandbags come with handles for versatility and handling.
 Strongman sandbags are designed without a handle to give you a bigger grip challenge.
 When choosing a sandbag, be sure you choose a sandbag that fits your fitness goals and training objectives.

-How do you decide what kind of sandbag is best for your goals?
+How do I decide what kind of sandbag is best?